krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ./profiler.sh stop first-application-0.0.1-SNAPSHOT.jar
 ```

-It will print us to standard output one stack trace:
+It will print us to one stack trace:

 ```shell
 --- Execution profile ---